texfaq/texfaq.github.io/FAQ-floatpages.md

 ---
+title:  Floats on their own on float pages
 section: How do I do&hellip;?
 subsection: Floating tables, figures, etc.
 date: 2014-06-10
 ---

-# Floats on their own on float pages

 It's sometimes necessary to force a float to live on a page by itself.
 (It's sometimes even necessary for _every_ float to live on a